What’s the minimum amount to open an account in a private bank in Switzerland?

 BBVA in Switzerland has not set a minimum amount to open an account because it is committed to building and sustaining the long-term trust of its customers.
 It is precisely this trust that has enabled the bank to become the preferred option for managing its customers’ wealth.

-If you are thinking of opening an account at a Swiss bank, please check the list of required documents that we have prepared as a guide.
+If you are thinking of opening an account at a Swiss bank, don’t hesitate to contact us.